Core Courses in Digital Studies

 Course Descriptions

-Note that the word data” in the course titles below refers to any information that is represented digitally in a computer in the form of binary digits or “bits” (ones and zeroes) and is not restricted to quantitative information.
-The courses on data management, data analysis, and data publication encompass texts, images, audio, video, geospatial mapping data, 3D models, social media, video games, computer-generated imagery, virtual reality, and every other kind of digital data.
+Note that the word “data” in the course titles below refers to any information represented in a computer in the form of binary digits or “bits” (ones and zeroes) and is not restricted to quantitative information.
+The courses on data management, data visualization, and data publication encompass texts, images, audio and video recordings, geospatial mapping data, 3D models, social media, video games, computer-generated imagery, virtual reality, and every other kind of digital data.
 Even scholarly articles and monographs, when represented digitally, constitute “data” that can be analyzed computationally to extract information and construct new forms of information.

 DIGS 20003/30003.
 Data Management for the Humanities.
 100 units.
 Autumn.